IlanArellano/ihaz/packages/react-ui-utils/README.md

 import { useValueHandler } from "@ihaz/react-ui-utils";
 ```

-Hook that provides an uncontrolled internal state storing the value with ref, meaning the value handler never affects the component lifecycle.
+Hook that provides an uncontrolled internal state storing the value with ref, meaning the value handler never affects the component lifecycle and always get the stored value synchronously.

 **Example**